EthanGreatorex/EthanGreatorex/README.md

 # 📕 Knowledge:
 I have touched slightly on Flask and web scraping <br>
 I have used python for 4 years as of 2024<br>
-I have been using Js/Html/Css for 2 years as of 2024
+I have been using Js/Html/Css for 2 years

 # ⭐ My Personal Favourite Projects:
 **Click on the arrows to view the repo/live website!**